Pinky-Cat/pinky-cat.github.io/_posts/2024-05-26-evolution-touhou-fanwork.md

 Now dear reader, regardless if you are a Touhou fan or not, I recommend the following Touhou fanworks to anyone:

-- *[The Right Tools For The Job](https://archiveofourown.org/works/43380529?view_full_work=true)*, - for giving me the spark to write this piece for its excellent in-character writing.
+- [*The Right Tools For The Job*](https://archiveofourown.org/works/43380529?view_full_work=true) - for giving me the spark to write this piece for its excellent in-character writing.
 - [*suite ad astra*](https://crescentia.bandcamp.com/album/suite-ad-astra) - for the bringing an array of moods as I wrote this by being a wonderful orchestral album.
 - [*Moon River*](https://www.reddit.com/r/touhou/comments/eol6d1/i_just_finished_typesetting_my_favorite_doujin/) - for referencing a song that one might find for *Breakfast at Tiffany's*.
 - [*Stroke of Fake*](https://www.youtube.com/watch?v=iX7nsZn9k8Q) - as one of the few Touhou Ska albums out there.
-- [*プリズムリバー三姉妹のソロ!*](https://www.youtube.com/watch?v=50HLMUWAdaw) - by creating an [analysis](https://note.com/yuki_02010/n/nc766fe2e4128) - on the Prismriver sisters to create the album.
+- [*プリズムリバー三姉妹のソロ!*](https://www.youtube.com/watch?v=50HLMUWAdaw) - by creating an [analysis](https://note.com/yuki_02010/n/nc766fe2e4128) on the Prismriver sisters to create the album.
 - [*A Strange Dance Gathering*](https://scarlet.nsk.sh/book/org-1130662) - as an amusing short story featuring Alice's dolls.